 Bureau of Land Management Rangers and Special Agents, and Pershing County Sheriff’s Deputies are on site to serve the community by enforcing local, state and federal laws.

 Crisis Intervention Services

 Black Rock City can be a hyper-stimulating place.
 If you’re feeling overwhelmed, trained counselors from the Zendo Project and the Sanctuary team of the Black Rock Rangers are there to take care of you.
 If it’s a crisis, the ESD’s Crisis Intervention team is there, too.
-The Zendo facilities are entirely run by participants and are near 5:15 and Awe Street.
+The Zendo facilities are entirely run by participants and are at 5:45 and Esplanade.

 BMIR 94.5 FM